Get 80% off your plan for your first 3 months*

 • Research all required licenses for your specific business type and location by checking federal requirements, visiting your state's Secretary of State website, and contacting your local city or county clerk's office before starting operations.

-• Gather essential documentation including your business name, structure type, contact information, and any industry-specific permits before applying to streamline the application process.
+• Gather essential documents, including your business name, structure type, contact information, and any industry-specific permits, before applying to streamline the process.

-• Budget $50-$400 for local business license costs, plus additional fees for state sales tax permits, professional licenses, and renewal requirements that typically occur every one to two years.
+• Budget $50 to $400 for local business license fees, plus additional costs for state sales tax permits, professional licenses, and renewals that typically occur every one to two years.

-• Apply for your business license early since processing times range from same-day to six weeks, and operating without required licenses can result in fines, penalties, or forced business closure.
+• Apply early since processing times range from same-day approval to six weeks, and operating without required licenses can result in fines, penalties, or forced business closure.

 What is a business license?

-A business license is official permission from a government authority to operate a business in a specific location.
+A business license is an official permit issued by a government authority that gives you legal permission to operate a business within a specific jurisdiction.
 Federal agencies like the Small Business Administration (SBA) offer resources such as counseling and training to help entrepreneurs navigate these requirements.
-It proves your business complies with local, state, and federal regulations.
+The license confirms that your business complies with local, state, and federal regulations.

 A business license isn't a single document.
-Depending on your industry and location, you may need multiple licenses and permits from different government levels.
-This guide covers the basics of determining what you need and how to apply.
+Depending on your industry and location, you may need multiple licenses and permits from different levels of government.
+This guide covers how to determine what you need, what it costs, and how to apply.

 Do you need a business license?

-Yes, most small businesses need a business license.
+Yes, most small businesses need at least one business license.
 The main exceptions are freelancers with no employees who provide services that don't require licensing.

 Licensed occupations require specific credentials before you can operate.
 Examples include teachers, doctors, lawyers, plumbers, electricians, nail technicians, and morticians.